2017 Miami-Dade Quality Counts Workforce Study

-This Quality Counts workforce update is based on employment and education data of ECE practitioners as of March 2016 for programs participating in the full Professional Development (PD) Services offered through the Quality Counts Career Center (QCCC) encompassing career advising, wage supplements, and educational scholarships.
-Programs include child care centers and family child care homes (FCCHs).
+This Quality Counts workforce update is based on employment and education data of ECE practitioners as of May 2017 for programs participating in the full Professional Development (PD) Services offered through the Quality Counts Career Center (QCCC) encompassing career advising, wage supplements, and educational scholarships.

 Early Childhood Expulsions and Suspensions Undermine Our Nation’s Most Promising Agent of Opportunity and Social Justice